Short Description Concerning the Squidex Architecture.

 - 3.Data is never deleted.
 Even when there are bigger bugs, it's possible to provide fixes that restore all lost content.

 - 4.There's no need to worry about data migration when changing the read models with a new version; just run the event consumers from the beginning to populate the read store with the updated data.

 Squidex is based on the following frameworks and tools:

 - ASP.NET Core for the backend.

 - Angular for the Management UI

 - MongoDB for the event Store and persistence

-Of course we use a dozens of external dependencies, because we do not want to reinvent the wheel, but it would just be too much to list them here.
+Of course there are also dozens of external dependencies (because there's no need to reinvent the wheel!), but it would just be too much information to list them all here.